Adult movie theater: United States and Canada

 The earliest erotic theatres in the U.S. were in California, and showed 35-millimeter low-production-quality independently produced films.
 In 1960, there existed about twenty theatres in the U.S. that showed erotic movies exclusively.
 In the late 1960s and early 1970s, they spread to the rest of the country.
 The O'Farrell Theatre in San Francisco, one of America's oldest and best known adult-entertainment establishments, opened as an adult movie theatre in 1969.

 Small "storefront" theatres with only a dozen seats sprang up, and by 1970, 750 pornographic theatres existed in the U.S. In the 1970s, theatres shifted from showing 35-millimetre sexploitation films to more explicit 16-millimetre "beaver" films.
 In the 1980s, some theatre owners began forming chains to cut their costs, and, by 1989, the number of U.S. erotic theatres had fallen below 250.

-Restrictions on adult theatres vary by region, and may be restricted by local and state regulations.
+Restrictions on adult theatres vary by region.
 Local governments commonly prohibit adult theatres from operating within a certain distance of residential areas, parks, churches and/or schools.
 Often, erotic theatres have been forced to move to the outskirts of cities in order to protect real estate prices in city centers.
 Renton, Washington was involved in a 1986 Supreme Court case regarding this issue.
 In its decision on Renton v.
-Playtime Theatres, Inc., the Court upheld Renton's statute that no adult theatre be located within 1,000 feet of a school, park, church, or residential zone; the Court rejected the theatre owners' argument that the statute violated the First Amendment, because the statute did not seek to ban the existence of adult theaters outright.
+Playtime Theatres, Inc., the Court upheld Renton's statute that no adult theatre could be located within 1,000 feet of a school, park, church, or residential zone, rejecting the theatre owners' argument that the statute violated the First Amendment, since the statute did not seek to ban the existence of adult theaters outright.

-Before Rudolph Giuliani became mayor, Times Square was New York City's largest district of its "adult" businesses.
+Before Rudolph Giuliani became mayor, Times Square was New York City's largest "adult" district.

 The Bijou Theater in Chicago was the longest-running gay adult theater and sex club in the United States.
 It closed September 30, 2015.

-Today, the largest operator of adult theaters in the United States is Deja Vu Services, Inc. It is controlled by Harry Mohney, whose chain at one time operated 160 adult theaters during the mid ‘60s to mid ‘80s.
+Today, the largest operator of adult theaters in the United States is Deja Vu Services, Inc. It is controlled by Harry Mohney, whose chain operated 160 adult theaters between the mid '60s and mid '80s.

 Japan

-Adult theatres are mainly located in urban areas such as business districts and entertainment districts of Tokyo, Osaka and Nagoya.
+Adult theatres are mainly located in urban areas such as the business districts and entertainment districts of Tokyo, Osaka and Nagoya.
 Although most of them are managed independently, some are directly managed by pink film production and distribution companies.

-In the old days, sensational posters were posted outside the building, but due to various regulations, they are now limited to a minimum of posters.
+In the old days, sensational posters were posted outside the buildings, but due to various regulations, they are now limited to a minimum of posters.

 At present, many theaters are closed due to the aging of managers, buildings, or the redevelopment of the area.
 Some movie theaters continue to be managed by rebuilding or moving to existing closed theaters.
 There are a few new openings.